themeum/kirki/README.md

 Date TBD

-* New: Added a new `link` section-type.
 * Fix: `active_callback` argument for `dropdown-pages` control. [#2055](https://github.com/aristath/kirki/issues/2055)
 * Fix: `color ` control issues when inside a repeater. [#2059](https://github.com/aristath/kirki/issues/2059)
+* Fix: Updated Google Fonts
+* Fix: No longer enqueueing an empty stylesheet in order to add styles inline.
+* New: Added a new `link` section-type.
-* Tweak: Completely refactored the `postMessage` module.
+* New: Completely refactored the `postMessage` module.
 The new implementation is JS-based instead of PHP and is a lot more performant.
 * New: Added telemetry module.
 See [aristath.github.io/kirki/docs/modules/telemetry](https://aristath.github.io/kirki/docs/modules/telemetry.html) for details.
-* Fix: Updated Google Fonts
+* New: Improved CSS loading method.
+Styles are now added as synamic stylesheet with a URL `example.com/?action=kirki-styles`.
+* Deprecated: Deprecated the `Kirki_CSS_To_File` class.

 ### 3.0.35.3 ###